huseynfy/weather-app/README.md

-# Weather web application created by Huseyn Yusifov
+# a Weather web application built by me using Weather API, React Hooks, and Material UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).